Edmonton, London: History

-The main Roman road, Ermine Street passed through what is today Edmonton.
+The main Roman road, Ermine Street, passed through what is today Edmonton.
 It ran from London to Lincoln and on to York.

-Edmonton appears in the Domesday Book of 1086, where it is recorded as Adelmetone—'a farmstead or estate of a man called Ēadhelm' from an Old English personal name and tūn.
+Edmonton appears in the Domesday Book of 1086, where it is recorded as Adelmetone—'a farmstead or estate of a man called Ēadhelm', from an Old English personal name and tūn.

 Edmonton Hundred was a division of the historic county of Middlesex from Saxon times, an area of some 31,000 acre stretching up the west bank of the Lea from Tottenham to the county boundary south of Waltham Cross, and west into what is now Hertfordshire as far as South Mimms.
 Local government in the modern sense began in 1837 with the Edmonton Union, set up under the Poor Law Amendment Act 1834.
-This also covered a wide district of 47,102 acre, including the modern boroughs of Haringey and Enfield, plus Cheshunt, Waltham Abbey and Waltham Cross.
+This body also covered a wide district of 47,102 acre, including the modern boroughs of Haringey and Enfield, plus Cheshunt, Waltham Abbey and Waltham Cross.
 The town hall was built in 1884 and extended in 1903.
 The crenelated perpendicular Edmonton Town Hall was built in 1884 to the designs of George Eedes Eachus.
 The building was enlarged in 1902–3 by W. Gilbee Scott, who added public swimming baths.
-The baths were replaced by the Edmonton Green Swimming Pool in 1970.
-The Town Hall was demolished in 1989.
+The baths were replaced by the Edmonton Green Swimming Pool in 1970 and the town hall was demolished in 1989.

 The population of this area grew rapidly, reaching 445,875 by 1911 and would today be about 615,000.
-As the population mushroomed, smaller areas within Middlesex were used for local government, with a local board being formed for the 3,894 acre parish of Edmonton in 1850, which eventually achieved the status of municipal borough (main article Municipal Borough of Edmonton) in 1937.
+As the population mushroomed, smaller areas within Middlesex were used for local government, with a local board being formed for the 3,894 acre parish of Edmonton in 1850, which eventually achieved the status of municipal borough as the Municipal Borough of Edmonton in 1937.
 At the 1961 census the borough had a population of 91,956.
 This was absorbed into the London Borough of Enfield in 1965, and the former town hall and civic buildings were controversially demolished by Enfield Council in 1989.